 Diodes In Parallel

 If the load current is greater than the current rating of a single diode, then two or more diodes can be connected in parallel (see Figure 1) to achieve a higher forward current rating.
-Diodes connection in parallel do not share the current equally due to different forward bias characteristics.
+Diodes connected in parallel do not share the current equally due to different forward bias characteristics.
 The diode with the lowest forward voltage drop will try to carry a larger current and can overheat.
 Figure 2 shows the V-I characteristics of two diodes.
-If these two diodes are connected in parallel at a given voltage, a different current flow in each diode.
+If these two diodes are connected in parallel at a given voltage, a different current flows in each diode.
 The total current flow is the sum of ID1 and ID2.
 The total current rating of the pair is not the sum of the maximum current rating for each but is a value that can be just larger than the rating of one diode alone.

 Parallel Combination of Diodes